platformsh/template-builder/templates/laravel/files/README.md

 </a>
 </p>

 This template provides a basic Laravel skeleton.
 It comes pre-configured to use a MariaDB database and Redis for caching and sessions using a Laravel-specific bridge library that runs during Composer autoload.
+The public files symlink is also replaced with a custom web path definition so it is unnecessary.
 It is intended for you to use as a starting point and modify for your own needs.

 Laravel is an opinionated, integrated rapid-application-development framework for PHP.